-The agency's juvenile custodial services provide secure and safe care of young offenders who are sentenced to custody by the courts or who are remanded to custody in a juvenile justice centre pending the finalisation of their court matters.
+The agency's youth custodial services provide secure and safe care of young offenders who are sentenced to custody by the courts or who are remanded to custody in a Youth Justice centre pending the finalisation of their court matters.

-There are seven juvenile justice centres in NSW.
-These centres are located at
+There are seven Youth Justice centres in NSW.

 All custodial facilities provide an extensive range of educational, recreational, vocational, specialised counselling and personal development programs.
-Juvenile Justice provides individual case management to detainees to plan for their positive reintegration into their communities.
+Youth Justice NSW provides individual case management to detainees to plan for their positive reintegration into their communities.

 Psychologists and counsellors provide psychological services to young people, including assessment, counselling and group work.
-They advise staff in juvenile justice centres regarding case management and also provide reports on detainees to the courts.
+They advise staff in Youth Justice centres regarding case management and also provide reports on detainees to the courts.

 Young people in custody from diverse faiths such as Islam and Buddhism are also provided with religious support and counsel by people from their communities of faith visit who centres regularly or as needed.

-The Post Release Support Program is a 12-week program designed to achieve a reduction in the number of detainees who re-offend after release from a juvenile justice centre.
+The Post Release Support Program is a 12-week program designed to achieve a reduction in the number of detainees who re-offend after release from a Youth Justice centre.
 The primary purpose of the program is to help them successfully re-integrate into the community.

 The panel's role is complex as it seeks to balance the expectations of the community with needs and expectations of the young persons and their families in accordance with the relevant legislation and agency guidelines.